mlfm-knu/AirwayMeshSmoothing/README.md

 ## License
 This code is released under the MLFM Lab.
+Some codes in this repository are modified from Dual deep mesh prior.
 Paper: "Graph-Convolutional Neural Network-based Surface Mesh Smoothing for Human Airways".